-- 111. In addition, Russia's response to the Panel fails to explain how, were the Panel to review whether the United States "acted in good faith while imposing and maintaining the measures at issue", and whether it "met the requirements under subparagraphs", the Panel could do so without substituting its judgment for that of the United States.
-Russia's failure to do so is revealing: under Russia's approach, the Panel necessarily would be substituting its judgment for the judgment of the Member invoking Article XXI(b).
-Russia does not explain how the Panel should assess whether the United States acted "in good faith" in applying the challenged measures; however, it is not credible that such an assessment would not involve the Panel's determining, based on the Panel's own review of the evidence, what constitutes that Member's "essential security interests" and what the Panel would consider "necessary for the protection of [those] interests".
-In fact, a finding of lack of good faith is precisely a finding that, in the adjudicator's judgment, the facts do not warrant an action. - 112.
-Given the sensitive nature of essential security matters, Russia's proposal that the Panel assess whether the "requirements" of the subparagraphs are met also is untenable.
-A panel that determines that a challenged action is not "taken in time of war or other emergency in international relations," for example, is making a judgment about what constitutes, for that Member, a war or an "emergency in international relations."
-Such an assessment necessarily puts the Panel in a position where it must undertake the type of analysis for example, of the political and security relationships between Members, of the geopolitical situation involved, and other issues a trade expert sitting on a WTO panel is not suited to undertake. - 113.
-The approach suggested by the United States, consistent with the long-standing approach to Article XXI in the GATT and WTO, does permit the Panel to objectively assess the matter before it without substituting its judgment on a Member's essential security interests for the judgment of that Member.
+judgment for that of the United States.
+China's failure to do so is revealing: under China's approach, the Panel necessarily would be substituting its judgment for the judgment of the Member invoking Article XXI(b).
+Given the sensitive nature of essential security matters, China's proposal that the Panel assess "whether [the relevant] subparagraph is objectively applicable to the action in question based on all of the evidence and legal argument before it" is untenable.
+118 A panel that determines that a challenged action is not "taken in time of war or other emergency in international relations," for example, is making a judgment about what constitutes, for that Member, a war or an "emergency in international relations."
+Such an assessment necessarily puts the Panel in a position where it must undertake the type of analysis - for example, of the political and security relationships between Members, of the geopolitical situation involved, and other issues - a trade expert sitting on a WTO panel is not suited to undertake.

+121. The approach suggested by the United States, consistent with the long-standing approach to Article XXI in the GATT and WTO, does permit the Panel to objectively assess the matter before it without substituting its judgment on a Member's essential security interests for the judgment of that Member.
 The Panel can objectively assess the facts of the case by noting that the Member has invoked Article XXI(b).
-The Panel can objectively assess the applicability of and conformity with the relevant covered agreements by first interpreting Article XXI(b) in accordance with the customary rules of interpretation, and once it determines Article XXI(b) is self-judging finding Article XXI(b) applicable.
+The Panel can objectively assess the applicability of and conformity with the relevant covered agreements by first interpreting Article XXI(b) in accordance with the customary rules of interpretation, and - once it determines Article XXI(b) is self-judging - finding Article XXI(b) applicable.
 And the Panel can then assess that there are no findings that can be made in relation to the challenged essential security action that could lead the DSB to make a recommendation.
-The approach advanced by the United States is the only way to fulfil the Panel's role under the DSU consistent with its terms of reference without substituting its judgment for that of the United States, inconsistent with the text of Article XXI(b).
+The approach advanced by the United States is the only way to fulfil the Panel's role under the DSU - consistent with its terms of reference - without substituting its judgment for that of the United States, inconsistent with the text of Article XXI(b).